"NOT NULL" removed from SQL gives error with MySQL 3.23.52

 (issue imported from #M2777)

-#1 Updated by Robert Lemke almost 14 years ago
+#1 Updated by Robert Lemke over 14 years ago

 As I don't have a server with MySQL 3.x running, I can't check it myself.
 But in theory, even MySQL 3.x should accept a varchar definition without a DEFAULT definition.